Antifragile deals with the fragility of systems, explaining how some systems are destroyed by shocks while others grow stronger.

 Nassim Taleb here talks about the Pareto Law and says that more than 80/20 it’s more and more becoming a 99/1 across many realms.

-He says that collaboration is another tool to reach antifragility.
+He says that collaboration is also a tool to reach antifragility.

 Similarly, as adding up units in nonlinear systems brings non-linear increments, also adding up people to a well functioning team adds up more than the sum of its parts.